The Investigator (TV pilot): Plot

-The Investigator (voiced by Peter Dyneley), an omniscient being from another galaxy, has come to Earth to rid it of evil and corruption.
-To assist him, he has recruited two young Americans, John and Julie (voiced by Shane Rimmer and Sylvia Anderson), whom he has miniaturised and given special powers.
-In a cave on Malta, the Investigator (represented by a flashing green light) gives John and Julie their first assignment: they are to foil crooked entrepreneur Stavros Karanti's (Charles Thake) plan to steal a priceless Raphael painting from St John's Cathedral in Mdina.
+The Investigator, an omniscient being from another galaxy, has come to Earth to rid it of evil and corruption.
+To assist him, he has recruited two young Americans, John and Julie, whom he has miniaturised and given special powers.
+In a cave on Malta, the Investigator (represented by a flashing green light) gives John and Julie their first assignment: they are to foil crooked entrepreneur Stavros Karanti's plan to steal a priceless Raphael painting from St John's Cathedral in Mdina.
 To aid their mission, he provides them with an eight-wheel miniature car equipped with powerful surveillance devices.
 Thanks to his new abilities, John instantly knows how to drive the car.

-John and Julie go to Angel's Leap and spy on Karanti as he boards his yacht, the Borgia, and meets his associate Christoph (Peter Borg).
+John and Julie go to Angel's Leap and spy on Karanti as he boards his yacht, the Borgia, and meets his associate Christoph.
 When the men come ashore and drive to Mdina, John and Julie follow.
 While touring St John's, to which he has donated a fake painting, Karanti learns of the cathedral's security arrangements.
 Karanti and Christoph return to the Borgia pursued by John and Julie, who board the yacht via a miniature speedboat provided by the Investigator.
 The youths accidentally knock over an object, alerting the criminals to their presence, but avoid being discovered thanks to their small size.

 Returning to St John's at night with John and Julie again on their tail, Karanti and Christoph knock out the cathedral's security guard and seize the Raphael painting.
 John tries to stop the criminals by mounting a chandelier and swinging it at them.
 Karanti fires a gun at John, missing him but causing him to fall to the floor, injured.
 Karanti and Christoph get away.
 Leaving Christoph at the harbour, Karanti drives to a nearby airfield, planning to leave Malta in his Cessna 150 plane.
 John and Julie beat him to the airfield and stow away aboard the Cessna before Karanti takes off.
 Speaking through a miniature megaphone, John pretends to be Karanti's conscience urging him to surrender.
 At the same time, Julie uses a remote control to make the plane repeatedly roll and dive, terrifying Karanti.
 On John's instructions, Karanti radios air traffic control to confess his crimes and lands at the airfield, where he is arrested by police.

 With the painting safely returned to the cathedral, John and Julie report back to the Investigator, who congratulates them on a job well done.